 14. Advocate with your local leadership

 Contact your Chief and Council, Member of Parliament, Member of the Legislative Assembly, and other leaders.
-Let them know what is important for you, and what actions you want them to take to protect victims of violence, such as safe havens, supports, paid leave, as well as help and therapy for abusers themselves to end the cycle of violence.
+Let them know what is important for you, and what actions you want them to take to protect victims of violence, such as more safe havens/shelters, supports, paid leave, as well as help and therapy for abusers themselves to end the cycle of violence.

 Winnipeg, MB R3C 0V8